 Laura Connor – Partner and Head of the Survivors Team

-I have the privilege of leading the Thompsons' Survivors Team in our work with survivors of historic abuse.
+I have the privilege of leading the Thompsons' Survivors Team in our work with survivors of historical abuse.
 My clients come from a variety of backgrounds and are survivors of abuse experienced in state care, private care, sports clubs and religious groups, to name just a few.
 Many have also suffered abuse in their own homes.
 The abuse varies in each case from physical, sexual to psychological abuse and neglect.

 I have many years of experience in pursuing civil claims through our Scottish courts and CICA tribunals and am an Accredited Personal Injury Specialist Lawyer by the Law of Society of Scotland.
 I am now able to use my knowledge of the law and our legal system, coupled with my legal knowledge and litigation skills, to help survivors secure justice and support them in having their voices heard.